hexann666/calorie_count/README.md

 - If system provides to user multiple results, she should choose her activity from the provided list and type in the respective number.
 System should keep the value from the column "METs" for the row number, that was typed in by the user.
 - If MET value is saved and body parameters are available from the previous step, system shall calculate the spent calories and total calories for the day.
 - If calculation step succeeded, system shall print the result on the screen.
-- the input variables and results shall not be stored after the last result is displayed.
+- The input variables and results shall not be stored after the last result is displayed.

 ## How to use